getting-things-gnome/gtg/docs/contributors/translating.md

 * Not removing the `#, fuzzy` line/part, which causes the translation not to apply
 * During launching, it might complain about certain files not being found in [`po/POTFILES.in`][POTFILES.IN].
-  It is save to remove the lines from that file and re-run until it works.
+  It is safe to remove the lines from that file and re-run until it works.
   It would be useful to comment about that if you're submitting your translation, just in case.

 [POTFILES.IN]: ../../po/POTFILES.in